 Furthermore, an addiction to cocaine may cause significant changes in a person’s character and behaviors.
 For example, they may become secretive, anxious about social events that don’t involve cocaine, or start stealing to fund the habit.
 Mood swings, a loss of interest in hobbies, and a general disconnection from loved ones are all common signs of potential addiction.

-In many cases, cocaine addiction will actively lead to mental health conditions, which is why a dual diagnosis could be key in the bid to find the right treatment.
-After all, the longer an addiction lasts, the harder it will be to combat too.
+In many cases, cocaine addiction will actively lead to mental health conditions.
+Which is why a dual diagnosis could be key in the bid to find the right treatment.
+After all, the longer an addiction lasts, the harder it will be to combat.

 The impact of cocaine addiction on families